 Little Things You Can Do While Traveling to be Green

-- Packing light is great for travel.
+- Packing light is great for zero-waste travel.
 Only bring the essentials.
 The more weight that is put on a plane or other gasoline-fueled transportation there is, the more petroleum gets used.
 Also, you’ll find that extra room in your suitcase gives you the freedom and luxury of more room to put in keepsakes or souvenirs from your assignment.

 - Look into eco-friendly airlines.
-Virgin American for example are a progressive flight option.
-They take pride in recycling, researching bio fuel, and have the best carbon offsets.
+Virgin American, for example, are a progressive flight option.
+They take pride in recycling, researching biofuel, and have the best carbon offsets.
 Eco-friendly air travel consumes far less fuel than many other air carriers.

 - Be cautious when you choose your dining establishments.
-Its super trendy these days to go to restaurants that only local, free-range, organic, fair-trade, or sustainable seafood.
+It’s super trendy these days to go to restaurants that only local, free-range, organic, fair-trade, or sustainable seafood.
 Dinegreen.com is an awesome website that helps find responsible eateries.
 Plus, the quality and service at these modern dining places.

 - Walk.
-Come on, its good for you–keeps you in shape and saves fossil fuels by taxis, trains, etc. Try taking a nice stroll to work while on your travel therapy assignment.
+Come on, its good for you–keep you in shape and saves fossil fuels by taxis, trains, etc. Try taking a nice stroll to work while on your travel therapy assignment.
 Also, you’ll experience so much more of the local culture this way.
 With walking being added to your daily routine; you may even be able to cancel that gym membership or spend less time there, too!

-It Actually Can Be Easy Being Green
+Zero-Waste Travel Can Be Easy